shahidirfan100/Behance-Jobs-Scraper/README.md

 # Behance Jobs Scraper

 Extract creative job opportunities from Behance's job board efficiently and reliably.
-This scraper automatically collects job listings including titles, companies, locations, salaries, job types, and detailed descriptions.
+This scraper uses a Playwright browser crawler to handle Behance's client-side rendering and collect job listings including titles, companies, locations, salaries, job types, and detailed descriptions.

 ## What does the Behance Jobs Scraper do?

 The Behance Jobs Scraper enables you to extract comprehensive job data from Behance's job board programmatically.
-It uses a hybrid approach combining direct HTTP requests with intelligent HTML parsing to ensure reliable data extraction.
+It uses a browser-based crawler with optional sitemap fallback to ensure reliable extraction even when pages are rendered client-side.

 <strong>Key capabilities:</strong>